-- Only hospitals and healthcare service providers (government, public or private) can submit entries.
-Consultancy companies and vendors representing hospitals or healthcare facilities are NOT eligible to submit entries.
+- Only hospitals and healthcare service providers (government, public or private), and current members of IHF can submit entries.
+Consultancy companies and vendors are not eligible to submit entries.

-- All entries will need the endorsement of the organization’s CEO/President or Chairperson of the Governing Board.
-Click here to download the template for the endorsement letter.
+- All entries will need the endorsement of the organization’s CEO, President, Hospital Director or Chairperson of the Governing Board.
+Click here to download the endorsement letter template.

 - Entries must be submitted through the IHF online submission platform.

-- Submitters must choose the category where the service, program, or project will be entered.
+- Submitters must choose the category to enter.

 - Each category will have a dedicated online entry form which will require submitters to provide basic information about the organization.
-In addition, there are five questions needing to be answered to provide relevant information about the service, program, or project.
+In addition, there are questions needing to be answered to provide relevant information about their submission.